Engee documentation

 ]

-Inside states together with the operator group on or inside Julia’s code
+Inside states together with a group of operators on or inside the Julia code

-For example, you can use temporal logic operators and the on operator group to change the values of variables over time:
+For example, using temporal logic operators and the on group of operators, you can change the values of variables over time.:

 stateflow on after 1